nogodan1234/helm/charts/metric-server/README.md

 ## Installing the Chart

-To install the chart with the name `nutanix-csi`:
+To install the chart with the name `metric-server`:

 ```console
 helm repo add nutanix https://nutanix.github.io/helm/